SCCA Continental Championship for Formula B/C Race

 - Brabham BT18 (Mike Eyerly): Bill Gubelmann (Oyster Bay, NY) ran a Brabham BT18 with 1.1-litre Cosworth SCC engine in Formula C in 1967, winning seven Nationals and setting lap records right down the east coast.
 He advertised the car in Autoweek on 18 November 1967 as a late 1966 BT18 chassis with 140bhp Cosworth SCC engine, and it then went to Fred Opert, presumably traded on Gubelmann's new BT23F.
 From Opert it was sold to Mike Eyerly (Salem, OR) and raced in the Pacific northwest, winning several Regional SCCA events.
 He kept the orange BT18 when he moved into the SCCA national Formula B series in 1969 and completely dominated the series, winning six of the first nine races and finishing second in another two.
 Advertised in October 1969.
 Subsequent history unknown.

 - Brabham BT21C [2?]
-(William Monson): Nick Reynolds had a new Brabham BT21C for 1968 which he used in SCCA Nationals, finishing second in NorPac Division and fifth at the ARRC.
+(William Monson): Nick Reynolds (Sausalito, CA), a musician with folk group "The Kingston Trio", bought a new Brabham BT21C for 1968 which he used in SCCA Nationals, finishing second in NorPac Division and fifth at the ARRC.
 He sold the car to Dr William T Monson (Kent, WA) for 1969, and Monson went one better, taking the red BT21C to the SCCA Northern Pacific Division title and placing well in the 'Pro' series when it visited his home town.
 It was then sold to Gary Gove (Tacoma, WA) who raced it locally in 1970 and 1971.
-Gary cannot recall who he sold it to but recalls that it was an early car, either BT21C-2 or BT21C-3.
-As the history of BT21C-3 has been established, BT21C-2 is more likely.
+Gary cannot recall who he sold it to but recalls that it was an early car, either BT21C/2 or BT21C/3.

-- Lola T62 [SL62/8] (Robert J. Schmidt): John Surtees' 1966 F2 according to Lola records and raced only at Karlskoga in August 1966.
-To Robs Lamplough (London) at the end of 1966 and raced in 1967 F2 and libre.
+- Lola T62 [SL62/8] (Robert J. Schmidt): John Surtees' 1966 F2 car according to Lola records, and raced only at Karlskoga in August 1966.
+To Robs Lamplough (London) at the end of 1966 and raced in 1967 F2 and libre, when it was described as having been updated to T63 specification.
 Then to John L'Amie in Ireland for 1600cc class racing.
-Sold to the US in Sep 1968.
-Believed to be the car owned by Rob Shanahan in 2005.
+Sold to the US in Sep 1968, and almost certain to be the car imported by Pierre Philips of Pierre's Motor Racing (Portland, OR) and raced by Robert Schmidt (Portland, OR) for Formula B in 1969.
+From Schmidt it was sold to Sans Thompson (Banks, OR), who in turn sold it to Robert 'Bob' Tracy (Hillsboro, OR), who raced it in local Formula B in 1973.
+While owned by Tracy, the Lola was crashed by David E.B.
+'Deb' Ward in 1974 at a driving school at Kent.
+Many years later, it was acquired by Lawrence Hayes, still in Tracy's livery, and sold by him via Rob Shanahan in February 2012 back to Robs Lamplough.

 - Chevron (Warren Flickinger): Warren A. Flickinger II (Golden, CO) raced a Chevron in Formula B in 1969.
 The car was usually entered as #5, was described as yellow/coral and had Vegantune and later HRE engines.
 The identity of the car remains a mystery but it is most likely to have been an ex-F3 B9 as all the B14s and B15s can be identified at this point and the B7 appears to have run in FC during the time, not FB.
 He raced this car until a Regional race at Texas International Speedway in July 1970 when he "flipped his car a number of times".
 He then acquired a Winkelmann WDB2.
 Flickinger, later of Denver, CO, went on to race a Chevron B18 in FB in 1971 and then a F5000 Lola T300 for two seasons.
 Nothing more is known of his 1969/70 Chevron and it is quite possible that it was destroyed in the accident.